BA (hons), PGCE

-I grew up on the outskirts of South-East London and after completing an Undergraduate degree in International Politics and International History at University, I went travelling around Australia and South-East Asia for a year.
+I grew up on the outskirts of South-East London and after completing an undergraduate degree, I went travelling around Australia and South East Asia for a year.
 It was in Northern Thailand that I began teaching English as part of voluntary work for an NGO.
 I found the experience rewarding and gained my PCGE in Primary Education.
 I began my career at a school in England, where I was PE coordinator, responsible for overseeing the sports teams and implementing the new PE Curriculum.
 After 3 years, the lure of travelling took me to teach in Qatar, where I gained a huge amount of experience working with children who often spoke English as a second language.

 The decision to move to Guangzhou was an easy one.
 I look forward to having the opportunities to enhance my professional development and encounter children and staff from all different backgrounds.
 The challenge of living in China is one that I am looking forward to tackling and want to quickly get stuck into the language – and the food!

 I regard myself as a bit of a reluctant adrenaline junkie.
 I have been known to participate in various white-knuckle activities such as white-water rafting, bungee jumping and skydiving, usually preceded with a great amount of dread.
 I am also a keen Scuba diver and have recently qualified as a rescue diver.
 When on dry land (and when not injured), I enjoy playing sport, especially football, and cross country running.
 To relax, I like to read a wide range of literature and have been spotted in the kitchen, trying my hand at creating some culinary delights.